mskri/hex-opacity/README.md

 # hex-opacity

-Convert opacity percentage into a hex value.
+Convert opacity percentage into a hex value, or opacity hex to percent value.

 ## Inspiration